simonbesnard1/gedidb/doc/user/tutorials.rst

 gediDB Tutorials
 ****************

-The following tutorials provide practical, hands-on examples of how to use **gediDB**.
+The following tutorials provide practical, hands-on examples of how to use gediDB.
 Each notebook focuses on a core component of the package, covering workflows for downloading, processing, storing, and querying GEDI data.

 .. toctree::
    :maxdepth: 1